rky0930/tf_dev_summit_2019/README.md

 ### Tensorflow LITE
   - Why Tensorflow Lite ?
 On-device ML allows building new types of products !
-    - Access to mre data
+    - Access to more data
     - Fast and closely knit interactions
     - Privacy preserving
   - Challenges